JohnM-Oduor/Rock-Paper-Scissors-game./README.md

 # Rock-Paper-Scissors-game.
-A simple Rock, Paper, Scissors game where players compete against the computer.
-It includes score tracking, game rules, and dynamic result messages, ending when one side scores three points.
+- A simple Rock, Paper, Scissors game where players compete against the computer.
+It includes score tracking, game rules, and dynamic result messages, ending when one side scores three points.**This is the hyperlink for this project:https://rock-paper-scissor-game-ai.netlify.app/**

 ![image](https://github.com/user-attachments/assets/eee8cbe0-558e-4225-9895-43dacb77ff1c)
 ## Features